There are two major components of money management: knowing where your money is coming from and knowing where your money is going.

 - BACKTRACK If you ONLY use your debit card, you can backtrack by using your online banking site to pull up statements from the past month.

 - SPENDING JOURNAL Write every expense in a journal.
 A journal can be something as inexpensive as a small spiral notebook or it could be an app on your phone or something else that works for you.
 You may not have time at the checkout line at the bookstore to pull out your journal and record your expense, so in those cases, save your receipt and record the expense later that day.

 Once you have accounted for all of your outgoing money, you can then begin to categorize.
 Make categories of expenses, such as eating out, groceries, rent, utilities, cell phone, car payments, etc.) and put each of your expenses in those categories.
 It's okay to have a miscellaneous category, but be careful of putting more than $20-$50 in that category.
 That defeats the purpose of creating categories, because "miscellaneous" isn't very descriptive.

 Now you know how much money is coming into your account and how much is going out and where it is going.
 You have all the information you need to make a successful spending plan!
-Below you will find a sample expenses for Texas Tech freshman.
+Below you will find a sample of expenses for Texas Tech first-year students.
 Check back soon for more sample expenses for other groups, such as those living off campus and graduating seniors.

 If you need assistance with customizing your expenses and/or spending plan, please use the Contact Us page to set up an appointment with a peer financial coach.